 The new side panel in Chrome does not contain a close event, which could come handy if you want to clean up stuff after the panel has been closed.

 You can simulate the event by opening a permanent connection between the side panel and the background script.
-This connection fires an onDisconnect
+This connection fires an onDisconnect event if the side panel gets closed. sitepanel.js:

 chrome.runtime.connect({ name: 'mySidepanel' });

-The background script can add a listener and react accordingly. background.js
+The background script can add a listener and react accordingly. background.js:

 Note that switching between panels is not sufficient, the event will only fire if the side panel is fully closed.